DeFiHackLabs/blazctf-2024-writeup/writeup/i-love-revmc.md

 ## Background

 In this challenge, we have a modified version of `anvil` and `revm`, where a JIT compiler feature is added.
-This feature is enabled by `revmc` crate.
-Following is the main modifications.
+This feature is enabled by the `revmc` crate.
+The following are the main modifications.

 ### foundry and anvil

-- Dependencies about `revm` is updated to local path, and `revmc` is added.
-Besides, `optional_balance_check` and `optional_disable_eip3074` features are enabled for `revm` in `anvil`.
+- Dependencies for `revm` are updated to a local path, and `revmc` is added.
+Additionally, the `optional_balance_check` and `optional_disable_eip3074` features are enabled for `revm` in `anvil`.
-- A new JSON RPC method `blaz_jitCompile` is added to compile contract's bytecode into a shared library.
-It will execute `jit-compiler` command to compile bytecode into library.
+- A new JSON RPC method `blaz_jitCompile` is added to compile a contract's bytecode into a shared library.
+It will execute the `jit-compiler` command to compile the bytecode into a library.

     ```rust
     // some code is omitted for brevity